 considered that readers would interpret the headline to be a pun on Floyd Mayweather's race and betting on roulette.
 We understood that the headline was also intended to be a reference to a 1992 film quote.
 There was, however, nothing further in

 the ad which indicated that the headline was a film quote, and we considered that many readers would be unfamiliar with the quote.

-would nevertheless be offended by the invitation to always bet on the outcome of a boxing match based on a boxer's race, and the message that the boxing match was a fight between two different races.
-For those reasons, we concluded that the ad was
+readers would nevertheless be offended by the invitation to always bet on the outcome of a boxing match based on a boxer's race, and the message that the boxing match was a fight between two different races.
+For those reasons, we concluded that

 We told Paddy Power to ensure they avoided causing serious offence on the grounds of race.